-Koloonella harrisoni (Tate & May, 1900) There are only 2 NSW specimens sorted as this species in the Australian Museum collection.
-It is doubtful that they are the same species, and neither match the genus Koloonella.
+Koloonella harrisoni (Tate & May, 1900).
+There are only 2 NSW specimens sorted as this species in the Australian Museum collection.
+It is doubtful that they are the same species, and neither matches the genus Koloonella.

 Shells are minute, fragile, elongate with many rounded whorls with a deep suture, and the spire nearly straight-sided.
 The aperture is rounded, the columella is a little reflected, and there is no plait on the columella.
 Anatomically, the family is distinguished by a complex jaw arrangement without a radula (Warén, 1994).

 Copyright Des Beechey 2017